benWindsorCode/signalGenerator/README.md

 A custom signal generation program.
 # To Run
 Place your IEX publishable API key in a file called IEX\_connection\_details.txt in the src/marketdata folder.
+Place your test AWS SNS API key in a file caled test\_topic\_details.txt in the src/notification folder.

 Run the following commands from inside the marketdata folder: